crasowas/app_store_required_privacy_manifest_analyser/README.md

 ## Notes

-If statically linked libraries use required reason APIs, you need to add a description of these required reason APIs to your app's privacy manifest, even if they have their own privacy manifest.
+If static link library use required reason APIs, you need to add a description of these required reason APIs to your app's privacy manifest, even if they have their own privacy manifest.

-The reason is that the code of the static link library and the code of the application are merged into a single executable file during compilation.
+The reason is that the code of the static link libraries and the code of the application are merged into a single executable file during compilation.
 It is recommended to run the script again for analysis after archiving:

 ```shell
 sh privacy_manifest_analyser.sh <*.app>